Adou Thiero: Arkansas

 Thiero withdrew from the 2024 NBA draft and transferred to the Arkansas Razorbacks for the 2024–25 season, following coach Calipari from Kentucky.
 In his lone season at Arkansas, Thiero led the team in scoring, averaging 15.1 points per game.
-He missed ten games due to an injury, but helped the Razorbacks finish 22-14 overall and make it to the Sweet 16 of the 2025 NCAA Division I men's basketball tournament.
+He missed ten games due to an injury, but helped the Razorbacks finish 22–14 overall and make it to the Sweet 16 of the 2025 NCAA Division I men's basketball tournament.
 He declared for the 2025 NBA draft after the season was over.

 Professional career

 On June 26, 2025, Thiero was taken in the second round of the 2025 NBA draft by the Brooklyn Nets with the 36th overall pick.
 He was then traded to the Los Angeles Lakers for the 45th overall pick, which later became Rocco Zikarsky, and cash considerations as part of a seven-team trade involving Kevin Durant.
-He made his NBA debut against the Milwaukee Bucks on November 15, 2025, scoring four points and grabbing a rebound.
-His first field goal was a raucous dunk in the last minute of the game.
-When teammate Jarred Vanderbilt attempted to secure the game ball for him after the game ended, officials initially took the ball away, insisting that the ball belonged to the Bucks.
-Eventually Bucks star Giannis Antetokounmpo interceded and returned the ball to the Lakers.
+As the season began, he was recovering from knee surgery but on October 29 was sent down to the South Bay Lakers, typically an indication that an injured player is nearing a full recovery.
+He was recalled by the Lakers on November 2.
+He made his NBA debut against the Milwaukee Bucks on November 15, 2025, scoring four points and recording a rebound.
+His first field goal was a dunk during the final minute of the game.
+When teammate Jarred Vanderbilt attempted to secure the game ball for him after the game ended, officials initially refused to give it to him, insisting that the ball belonged to the Bucks.
+Eventually, Bucks star Giannis Antetokounmpo intervened and gave the Lakers the ball.